The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 Schools shall establish cooperative education programs based on the following approaches:

-4. Other approaches approved by the central competent authority: Other approaches can be formulated by schools, and submit to the competent authority of the special municipality or the County(City), who in turn will submit to the central competent authority for final approval.
+4. Other approaches approved by the central competent authority: The school develops the modes of operation, which are approved by the competent authority of the special municipality or the County (City), and then transferred to the central competent authority for final approval.

 Article 6